RTCommerce/RTCommerce.github.io/_posts/2024-8-5-admin-orders-grid-tracking.md

 6. **User-Friendly Interface:** Designed with the user in mind, the module offers an intuitive and efficient interface, making it easy for anyone on your team to use without extensive training.

-Configurable tracking URLs making it easy for merchants to adapt to carrier URL updates
+Configurable tracking URLs making it easy for merchants to adapt to carrier URL updates:

 ![alt text](/images/admin-orders-grid-tracking/screenshot2.png)